A Sequence-to-Sequence Approach to Dialogue State Tracking: Experiments

 \subsection{Datasets}

-We conduct experiments using a variety of datasets on task-oriented dialogue.
+We conduct experiments using the benchmark datasets on task-oriented dialogue.
 SGD~\citep{rastogi2019towards} and MultiWOZ2.2~\citep{zang2020multiwoz} are datasets for DST; they include schemas with categorical slots and non-categorical slots in multiple domains and natural language descriptions on the schemas, as shown in Table~\ref{tab:schema_encoder}.
 In particular, SGD includes unseen schemas in the test set.
+MultiWOZ2.1~\citep{eric2020multiwoz} is the previous version of MultiWOZ2.2, which only has categorical slots in multiple domains.
 WOZ2.0~\citep{wen2016network} and DSTC2~\citep{henderson2014second} are datasets for DST; they contain schemas with only categorical slots in a single domain.
 M2M~\citep{shah2018building} is a dataset for DST and it has span annotations for slot values in multiple domains.
 ATIS~\citep{tur2010left} and SNIPS~\citep{coucke2018snips} are datasets for NLU in single-turn dialogues in a single domain.
-Table~\ref{tab:datasets} shows the main characteristics of the datasets.
+Table~\ref{tab:datasets} gives the statics of datasets in the experiments.